PedroooAlmeida/PyDataScrape-Multiprocessed/README.md

 - Data Storage: Outputs the scraped data into a CSV file for easy analysis using Pandas.
 - Error Handling: Implements basic error handling to manage network issues and failed requests.

-For Usage
-- Clone repository and input your own URLs.
-- Run script.

 How Multiprocessing Works
 - This script uses Python's multiprocessing library to run multiple processes concurrently.
 Instead of scraping one webpage at a time, the script divides the list of URLs among multiple worker processes.
 This allows for significantly faster scraping, especially when dealing with a large number of URLs.